Mahnoor-Naeem/Mahnoor-Naeem/README.md

 - 👋 Hi, I’m @Mahnoor-Naeem
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently Web Developer
 - 💞️ I’m looking to collaborate with Development team
 - 📫 How to reach me ...